ToniWilliams1/toniwilliams1/README.md

 - 🔭 I'm from New York City.
 - 🌱 I’m passionate about developing full stack web applications, learning new things every day, and spreading knowledge to others.
 - 👯 I’m looking to collaborate on open source projects.
-- 💬 Ask me about full stack web development, and projects.
+- 💬 Ask me about full stack web development and projects.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I've lived in New York my whole life!
+- ⚡ Fun fact: I've lived in New York City my whole life!